dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-02-27 Reading Notes.md

 - Foliation
 - Orbifold
 - Sectional curvature
-  - Of a riemannian manifold
+  - Of a Riemannian manifold
 - "Type" of a quadratic form
 - Isotropy group
 - Uniformization